-Kevin Buchanan, District Attorney District 11 Washington County Courthouse Bartlesville, Oklahoma 74003
+Larry Edwards, District Attorney District 15 Muskogee County Courthouse Muskogee, Oklahoma 74401

-For the purpose of complying with 74 O.S. § 212.E and 22 O.S. §§ 114, 991d, 991a (hh), 991.f-1.1, and 63 O.S. §§ 2-506, we have performed the following procedures as they relate to the records of the District Attorney's programs for the period of July 1, 2019, through June 30, 2021.
+For the purpose of complying with 74 O.S. § 212(E) and 22 O.S. §§ 114, 991d, 991a(A)(1), and 991f-1.1 and 63 O.S. §§ 2-506, we have performed the following procedures as they relate to the records of the District Attorney's programs for the period of July 1, 2019, through June 30, 2021.

-Bogus Check Restitution, Supervision Fee/State Remittance, and 991 Fee/State Remittance Programs:
+Bogus Check Restitution, Supervision Fee/State Remittance, 991 Fee/State Remittance, and Restitution and Diversion Programs:

-- Determine that internal controls are designed and operating over the collections and disbursement process. - Examine fees to determine that the correct fees are assessed, receipted, and deposited in compliance with 28 O.S. § 153, 22 O.S. §§ 114, 991d, 991a (hh), and 19 O.S. § 215.11. - Determine whether disbursements are used to defray the expenses of the District Attorney's office in accordance with 22 O.S. §§ 114, 991d, and 991a (hh), and whether disbursements are supported by approved claims, invoices, and verification that goods or services paid for were received. - Determine whether the District Attorney reconciles accounts with the County Treasurer's ledgers. - Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council that reflects total collections and total disbursements for the Bogus Check Restitution Program, Supervision Program, and Supervision 991 Program.
+- Determine that internal controls are designed and operating over the collections and disbursement process. - Examine fees to determine that the correct fees are assessed, receipted, and deposited in compliance with 28 O.S. § 153; 22 O.S. §§ 114, 991d, 991a(A)(1), 991f-1.1, and 19 O.S. § 215.11. - Determine whether disbursements are used to defray the expenses of the District Attorney's office in accordance with 22 O.S. §§ 114, 991d, 991a(A)(1), and 991f-1.1, and whether disbursements are supported by approved claims, invoices, and verification that goods or services paid for were received. - Determine whether the District Attorney reconciles accounts with the County Treasurer's ledgers. - Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council that reflects total collections and total disbursements for the Bogus Check Restitution Program, Supervision Program, Supervision 991 Program, and Restitution and Diversion Program.